PocsGeza/Udacity_Rover_Challange/README.md

 rgb_thresh_rock = ([132, 157], [109, 177], [0, 55])
 ```

-Optional functionality was added for debuging that marks the position of the rover on the worldmap.
+Optional functionality was added for debugging that marks the position of the rover on the world map.

 ```
  if mark_rover_position: